Semen goes viral – or does it?

 About the Author

 Award-winning blogger Bob Leahy first made his social media mark a decade ago on LiveJournal.com where there are still to this day almost 3,000 entries of his available to be read.
-He was a featured blogger on Ontario’s HIVStigma.com campaign, along with PositiveLite.com publisher Brian Finch.
-He joined PositiveLite.Com at its inception in 2009 and became it's Contributing Editor a year later.
+He was a featured blogger on Ontario’s HIVStigma.com campaign, along with PositiveLite.com founder Brian Finch.
+He joined PositiveLite.com at its inception in 2009 and became it's Editor a year later.

 Born in the UK, Bob’s background is in corporate banking, which he gladly left in 1994, after being diagnosed with HIV the previous year.
 He has chaired the board of PARN (Peterborough AIDS Resource Network) and has been an executive board member of both the Ontario HIV Treatment Network (OHTN) and the Canadian AIDS Society (CAS).
 He was inducted in to the Ontario AIDS Network’s Honour Roll in 2005.
 Bob is currently a member of Ontario’s GMSH (Gay Men’s Sexual Health Alliance).
 He also writes for TheBody.com.